Causal Temporal Reasoning for Markov Decision Processes: Introduction

 Interventions are ``forward-looking''~\cite{oberst2019counterfactual}, as they allow us to evaluate the probability of a TL property $\phi$ after applying a particular change $X\gets X'$ to the system.
 Counterfactuals are instead ``retrospective''~\cite{oberst2019counterfactual}, telling us what might have happened under a different condition: having observed an MDP path $\tau$, they allow us to evaluate $\phi$ on the \textit{what-if} version of $\tau$, i.e., the path that we would have observed if we had applied $X\gets X'$ at some point in the past.
-Causal effects~\cite{guo2020survey} allow us to establish the impact of a given change at the level of the individual path or overall, and they quantify the increase in the probability of $\phi$ induced by a particular change $X\gets X'$.
-Causal and counterfactual reasoning has gained a lot of attention in recent years due to its power in observational data studies.
-In particular, by using counterfactuals one can answer \emph{what-if} questions relative to a specific path, to analyze the quality of alternative policies or scenarios using observational data only.
-This is especially important in safety-critical applications where evaluating alternative policies on the real system by trial-and-error might jeopardize safety.
+Causal effects~\cite{guo2020survey} allow us to establish the impact of a given change at the level of the individual path or overall, and they quantify the increase in the probability of $\phi$ induced by a manipulation $X\gets X'$.

+Causal and counterfactual reasoning has gained a lot of attention in recent years due to its power in observational data studies: with counterfactuals, one can answer \emph{what-if} questions relative to an observed path, i.e., without having to intervene on the real system (which might jeopardize safety) but using observational data only.
+Our PCFTL logic enables this kind of reasoning in the context of formal verification.